EAA Educational Courses - Guidelines

 The EAA is devoted to the development of andrological sciences and to disseminate knowledge in this field.
 To accomplish these tasks, the Academy organizes biennially the European Congress of Andrology (ECA).

 Furthermore, the Academy organizes Schools and Educational Courses to cover the entire range of the EAA-ESAU Curriculum.
 One of the primary missions of the EAA Certified centres is to organize educational courses.
-The application for such courses should be sent to the EAA Office each year, before the 1st of May, with the exception of the webinars, which application could be submitted not later than 3 months before the course.
+The application for such courses should be sent to the EAA Office no later than 6 months in advance, with the exception of the webinars, which application could be submitted not later than 3 months before the course.
 The application form (available on the website) should be accompanied by a detailed program (topics, possible speakers, teaching methods, educational organization, pre-examination – to check a priori skills of the participants – lectures - clinical cases, interactive education, examination, checking the practical skills, literature, syllabus, etc.).
 The proposals will be evaluated by the EAA Educational Committee (EDUCOM).

 - The EAA approves and brands the educational courses through the EDUCOM.

 - The Educational Course can be either

 - a. ‘full’ (2 full days or more, with at least two nights)

 - b. “short” (1 day and a half, with just one night)